vlandham/captain_z/out/captain_z.md

 Captain Z focused on her rowing.

 The water was too shallow to allow that great giant of a boat, the Sea Breaker, to reach her.
-Instead, they would have to lower their own row boats if they wanted to chase her.
+Instead, they would have to lower their own rowboats if they wanted to chase her.
 And that is most certainly what Captain Spears wanted.

 Captain Z cursed her luck and her clumsy feet for such a disastrous get away.
 Still, she had the chest, which meant she had the map.